Why should I invest in REITs?

 Who invests in REITs?

-Currently more than 80 million Americans are invested in REITs directly or through REIT mutual funds or exchange-traded funds (ETFs).
+Currently approximately 87 million Americans are invested in REITs directly or through REIT mutual funds or exchange-traded funds (ETFs).
 In addition, institutional investors like pension funds, endowments, foundations, insurance companies and bank trust departments invest in REITs.

 Is homeownership a substitute for investing in REITs?